The continuing evolution of Monmouth’s city of the dead

 As the Glendale Cemetery continued to develop, so did Monmouth Cemetery.
 In 1913, the cemetery committee was empowered to purchase seven acres north of Glendale and three acres east of Glendale.
 In 1916, six acres of the tract known as North Hill were platted into 488 lots by the city engineer.
 (Part of that tract was later sold to Cavanaughs Motors during the administration of Mayor Bersted.)
 In 1914, an additional 17.16 acres were purchased from Mrs. Jane Quinby Bucknam.

 By 1938, the original partners of Glendale approached the city with the proposal to divest of the private cemetery.
 All Glendale assets became property of the city, and the Monmouth Cemetery, which began as 14.5 acres now stood at 31.66 acres.

 The continuing evolution of burial customs makes the future of Monmouth Cemetery somewhat uncertain.
-While there were 83 adult and 19 infant burials there in 1916, city clerk Susan Trevor reports that only about 40 are currently made annually, including cremations.
+City clerk Susan Trevor reported in 2017 that only about 40 burials are currently made annually, including cremations.
 A significant change has been the precipitous decline in the number of infant deaths, but so has popularity of cremation, which often does not result in burial.

 An adult space today can be purchased for $550, and the mausoleum still has several available crypts available at $1,200, or $1,500 for a deluxe crypt.
 Burial fees are $600 or $250 for ashes.
 A perpetual care fund helps maintain the cemetery, with 45 percent of all burial fees applied to the endowment.

-Jeff Rankin is an editor and historian at Monmouth College.
-He has been researching, writing and speaking about western Illinois history for more than 35 years.
+Jeff Rankin is an editor and historian for Monmouth College.
+He has been researching, writing and speaking about western Illinois history for more than 40 years.